We’re in deeply uncertain times, to put it mildly.

 Among these acts?
 The way some companies, on a macro-level, have stepped up and shown up, not only to support their workers but to help society at large.
 And as a blueprint for what corporate good and people-first leadership can look like long after this crisis has passed, it’s encouraging to consider.

-Here are 20 inspiring ways companies are choosing to do their part in the middle of a pandemic.
+Here are 20 inspiring ways companies are choosing to do their part in the middle of

 The company is also giving full-time hourly employees an additional 80 hours of paid sick or personal time, which can be used for things like caring for children during school closures.
 Part-time hourly employees are receiving an additional 40 of these hours, too.